finxster/sqlj-hello-world/README.md

 This will install the dependencies under `$M2_REPO/com/oracle`.

+##Database
+I'm using Oracle Express Edition for this tests.
+You can download it [here](http://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads/index.html).

+In this example, the SYSTEM/SYS password must be 'ac4success'.

 ##Compiling/Processing SQLJ's files
 You'll need invoke sqlj-maven-plugin to process the sqlj's files, and transform them into .java files.